Lake Charles Retaliation Attorneys

 The Louisiana Worker’s Compensation Act can be found at La.
 R.S.
 23:1021 et. seq. and specifically protects workers from retaliation for filing a worker’s compensation claim.
 The workers’ compensation law prohibits you from refusing to hire or discharging anyone because they have asserted a claim for workers’ compensation benefits.
 Any person who has been denied employment or discharged from employment in violation of this law may be awarded one year’s salary, reasonable attorney’s fees and court costs.

 NOTE: The number one issue we see with workers and employees is that they simply are not aware of their rights.
 Do not be intimidated or bullied from seeking the help you need.
 These statutes are in place to protect you, and we are here to help you assert those rights.

 If you feel you have been a victim of retaliation, do not hesitate.
 Many companies have teams of lawyers looking out for their interests, you need the experienced and dedicated team of paralegals, attorneys, and investigators, to assist you here at Sudduth & Associates.
 Remember that the sooner you get a lawyer involved on your behalf the better your chances of a positive outcome.
-Contact us today!
-(337) 282-9003.
+Contact us today at (337) 282-9003!

 Over 100 Years of Collective Experience

 Former Prosecutor Who Knows Both Sides of the Law

 Collaborative Approach to Your Case

 “If having someone on your side that gives a 110% and delivers a quality product is important, then James Sudduth III comes with my highest personal recommendation.”- Chris

 “Throughout the entire ordeal, James could not have been more professional, courteous and knowledgeable regarding my employment issue.
 He was prompt with his responses and could not have shown more compassion for the issue.”- Former Client